 Nuts, chocolate, or candied fruit may be beaten in, or the marshmallows may be rolled in grated coconut before being powdered with sugar.

-Some old time dessert recipes don't easily fit into the dessert categories on my website, so I've added them to this page for your enjoyment.
-They give you a little "taste" of what's available on this unique food website.
+Some desserts didn't easily fit into the dessert categories on my site, so I've added them to this page for your enjoyment.
+They give you a "taste" of what's available on this unique food website.

-Some are rare, hard-to-find recipes only known regionally and unheard-of elsewhere.
+Some are rare, hard-to-find dishes only known regionally and unheard-of elsewhere.
 Others became lost and forgotten in the many decades since the original cookbooks were published.